SAMMISolutions/docs/doc_posts/_getting-started/introduction.md

 - foobar
 - Discord
 - Heat Map Twitch extension
-- and many more!
+- and more!

-A full list of SAMMI extensions can be found in [Extensions](https://sammi.solutions/extensions) and in our [Discord Server](https://discord.gg/dXez8Zh)!
+Explore the full list of SAMMI extensions in [Extensions](https://sammi.solutions/extensions) and on our [Discord Server](https://discord.gg/dXez8Zh)!